akyrillidis/comp545/index.md

 - have a good understanding of the differences / difficulties of convex and non-convex optimization.
 - have a good comprehension how optimization plays a key role in different areas of ML/AI/SP.
 - have a first touch with various optimization-driven applications in ML/AI/SP.
-- be able to read and review advanced papers on similar subjects, as well as present the papers in front of an audience. \end{itemize}
+- be able to read and review advanced papers on similar subjects, as well as present the papers in front of an audience.

 ```markdown
 Course Policies